DJGump/sparkify_data_lake/README.md

 # Sparkify Data Lake
 An ETL job built with Python and Spark on AWS EMR.
-This script uses pyspark to process song and music streaming json data into a star-schema datawarehouse of parquet files.
+This script uses pyspark to process song and music streaming json data into a star-schema datawarehouse of parquet files on S3.
 This transforms raw system logs into a format structured for analysis.
 Processing jobs such as these are essential for allowing analysts to swifly generate insight to inform business decisions.

-This script assumes you are familair with the AWS console and can create an EMR cluster.
+This script assumes you are familair with the AWS console, can create an EMR cluster, and read and write S3.